malazmuzamil98/DocSetter/README.md

 ## Usage
 - ```bash
 	$ python main.py <file.py> <function_name> <file.txt>
-- *file.py* : name of the module you have the function in that you want to test
+- *file.py* : name of the module you have the function in that you want to test.
+- *function_name*: name of the function you are testing.
-- *file.txt* : name of the .txt file to create for the doctests
+- *file.txt* : name of the .txt file to create for the doctests.

 - If you need to add more tests just copy from (::) to the next (::) and past it underneath your last test.